k2controls/RAM205/sprint1/week04/index.md

 ### Assignments

 - Digital Outputs - Introduction - submit completed .docx or .pdf file
-- Digital Outputs - High current drive - submit completed .docx or .pdf file
+- Digital Outputs - High current drive - be prepared to demo and share your code during the next class period.